jacobjones0513/Simpson_Rule-Array-Operations_Initial_Integration_Differentiation-/Objective.md

 using the both the Trapezoidal and Simpson
 Rules.
 Make the program write out a delimited file where the first column is the number of bins, the second the Trapezoidal rule value, and the third the Simpson’s rule value.
 Write out the data file for the number of bins ranging from 1 to 20.
-(10 points)

 Array Operation with CO2 Data
 Using the ”co2 mm mlo.txt” data, write a script that uses the Numpy where() function and the min()